m-adeel12/devops-learning-journey/06-aws/notes/README.md

 - High Availability is running your application or systems in multiple locations to ensure that if one part fails the other can take over.
 - It goes hand in hand with horizontal scaling, the main objective of HA is to survive a data centre loss.

+# Load Balancing

+- Load Balancing is a way to distribute traffic across multiple servers or instances
+- The load balancer checks which instance is healthy and automatically directs traffic towards it.
+- Reverse proxies are similar to load balancers but with extra functionality , they are key to building scalable and resilient applications.

+# Why use a Load Balancer ?

+- The primary purpose of a load balancer is to distribute incoming traffic across multiple instances.
+This prevents any one instance from being overloaded.
+- It seamlessly handles instance failures
+- Load Balancers constantly checks the health of your instances.
+- It provides SSL termination for your instances
+- Enforces stickiness with cookies
+- Ensures HA across zones
+- It can separate public and private traffic

+# Why use an Elastic Load Balancer ?

+- Elastic load balancer is a managed load balancer.
+   .
+AWS guarantees it will be working
+   .
+It also handles upgrades, maintenance and high availability .
+It is fully integrated with other AWS services making it a powerful option.